jgordon/axioms/axioms/14 Space.md

                                  (above2 x1 x2 f)))))))))
 ```

-In the two-dimensional case a `vertical3` set has no ordering relations
-among its elements.

 A horizontal plane is a set in which no element is `above3` any other.
+In
+the two-dimensional case any subset of the domain is a horizontal plane.

 ```
 (forall (s1 f)